top of page

 Allied Therapy Icon

-A feeding assessment for your child will include:
+A feeding and swallowing assessment may include:

 Allied Therapy Icon